ccmdesign/shoelace-lib-test/README.md

 ### Component Usage

+Import the component in the plugin file shoelace.client.ts.

-Just call the component directly:
+Then call the component directly:

 ```html
 <sl-button>Button</sl-button>
 ```

 ## Nuxt and Shoelace Docs